 The next stage is bargaining.
 This is a stage that people sometimes go through when they are facing the loss of their own life or the life of a loved one.
 They think "There must be something I can do to change this."
 We may try to make bargains with God by promising to do something difficult (often something that we are unlikely to be able to do), in exchange for removing the threat of loss.
-For example, we might pray, "God, if you take this pain away, I promise to never even think about using drugs again."
+For example, we might pray, "God, if you spare my loved one's life, I promise to be a better person."
 When feeling powerless, bargaining may provide us with the illusion that we are actually doing something to help, but as with the previous stage, if we remain in this stage too long, it can prevent us from coping realistically with the situation and taking appropriate action.